postman-open-technologies/augur/docs/new-install.md

 - Then the same for GitLab
 - and finally a directory to clone repositories to

+## Potential pitfalls

+### Tensorflow
+If you run into trouble installing TensorFlow, this might be for two reasons:

+- disk space
+- memory

+Consider using a larger vm.
+If run on EC2 an instance type of t2-xlarge or more powerful is recommended.
+If you run into memory or disk space problems during installation, chances are your vm is under-provisioned for running Augur with more than 50 repositories.

+###
 ## Post Installation of Augur

 ### Redis Broker Configuration